rahulbanerjee26/Restaurant-Database/readme.md

-**Used sqlalchemy and sqlite to complete the project** **Concepts: CRUD concepts, Foreign Key Relation, Psql from Python**
+**Used sqlalchemy and sqlite to complete the project** **Concepts: CRUD concepts, Foreign Key Relation, sqlite from Python**